subdit/family-activity-tracker-client/README.md

 Repository:https://github.com/subdit/family-activity-tracker-client

 ## The most challenging in this project ##
-One of the most challenging in this project was how to implement the calendar input in index.html file in properly way and how to present to the client side.
-I spent a lot of time to figure out how to mechanism this tool and I using Handlebar to solve this challenge.
-The second challenging was how to utilize a third party API, which I have learned, researched and tested how to implementing a Google'map in the index.html file in such a short period of time.
+One of the most challenging in this project was how to implement the calendar into the index.html file in a proper way and how to present to the client side.
+I spent a lot of time to figure out how to mechanism this tool and I used Handlebar to solve this challenge.
+The second challenging was how to utilize a third party API, which I have learned, researched and tested out how to implementing a Google'map in the index.html file in such a short period of time.

 ## Additional Resource ##
 Heroku Command Line: https://devcenter.heroku.com/categories/command-line